Mason049/Pi-Alternative-Splicing-Project/README.md

 ---

-Datasets
+## 📂 Datasets
-The sequence coordinates and extracted gene sequences used in this pipeline are expected to be organized in a local data/ folder.
-For large-scale genomic datasets (e.g., GFF and FASTA files), please refer to your respective institutional genomic databases or public repositories like Sol Genomics Network.
+The sequence coordinates and extracted gene sequences used in this pipeline are expected to be organized in a local `data/` folder.
+For large-scale genomic datasets (e.g., GFF and FASTA files), please refer to your respective institutional genomic databases or public repositories like **Sol Genomics Network**.

-Author
+## 👤 Author
-This pipeline is developed by AmirAli Toghani.
+This pipeline is developed by **AmirAli Toghani**.
 For questions, comments, or technical support, please contact the author or submit an issue on this GitHub repository.

-Reference
+## 📖 Reference
-If you use these scripts or the analysis workflow in your research, please cite this project as: Toghani, A., 2025.
-Pi-Alternative-Splicing-Project: A bioinformatics pipeline for Plant NLR gene identification and N-terminal MADA motif analysis.
-GitHub: [Insert your repository link here].
+If you use these scripts or the analysis workflow in your research, please cite this project as:
+> **Toghani, A., 2025.** *Pi-Alternative-Splicing-Project: A bioinformatics pipeline for Plant NLR gene identification and N-terminal MADA motif analysis.* GitHub: [Insert your repository link here].

-Note: If this work is part of a specific publication, replace the above with the full journal citation once available.
+*Note: If this work is part of a specific publication, replace the above with the full journal citation once available.*

-Copyright
+## ⚖️ Copyright
-Copyright (C) 2025 AmirAli Toghani.
+Copyright (C) 2025 **AmirAli Toghani**.
 Distributed under the MIT License.
----